esikm/Pillow/docs/handbook/image-file-formats.rst

 GD
 ^^

-PIL reads uncompressed GD2 files.
-Note that you must use :py:func:`PIL.GdImageFile.open` to read such a file.
+PIL2 reads uncompressed GD2 files.
+Note that you must use :py:func:`PIL2.GdImageFile.open` to read such a file.

-The :py:meth:`~PIL.Image.Image.open` method sets the following :py:attr:`~PIL.Image.Image.info` properties:
+The :py:meth:`~PIL2.Image.Image.open` method sets the following :py:attr:`~PIL2.Image.Image.info` properties:

 **transparency**
     Transparency color index.
 This key is omitted if the image is not